GabrielBor/Chuck-Norris-Facts/README.md

 * HomeFactsViewModel - 100%
 * HomeFactsViewModel - 100%

-# Continuos integrartion with Github Actions
+# Continuos Integration with Github Actions

 I'm using Github Actions to run the app and unit tests.
 It works from commits in the develop branch and pull requests to the master.